alessiostalla/portofino-cli-lisp/README.md

 ```
 The above will connect to a Portofino instance running at `https://www.example.com:12345/my-app/api`.

+In the future, we'll also support automatically launching a Portofino server as soon as the first command is issued.
+However, that likely requires modifications or extensions to Portofino itself.

 ## Usage
 Invoking the cli without any arguments prints some help text that you can use to discover commands.
 ```